We’ll cover these 5 ways to add CSS to a WordPress site. No plugins are required.

 Special thanks to Irene Dang for asking me how to centre my custom CTA button in my earlier article.
 Ok, let’s get to it!

 Scroll all the way to the bottom for the link to the full source code covered in this article.

 There are several ways to do this.
 I’m going to cover two options.

-When I finally sat down to write this piece, the first analogy I thought of to help me explain categories was from a TV show.
-It was an episode of Gomer Pyle, USMC (c. mid-1960s).
-I wasn’t much of a fan of Gomer Pyle.
-But, I was stuck in the house with the flu this particular day.
+When I finally sat down to write this piece, the first analogy I thought of to help explain categories was from an old TV show.
+The analogy I’m going to use is from an episode of Gomer Pyle, USMC (c. mid-1960s).
+I wasn’t a huge fan of Gomer Pyle.
+But, I was stuck in the house with the flu the day this episode aired.

 The episode was the one where Gomer organises the supplies in the base exchange store into three categories: animal, vegetable, and mineral. …